-A Day Trip to Montenegro: Perast & Kotor
+A Day Trip to Scenic Montenegro: Perast & Kotor

 A little bit of history: Perast’s most notable history is a lot more recent than some surrounding areas.
 It became a part of the Venetian Empire from 1420-1797, which is when it thrived and developed the look that’s still present today.
 Though it was once a large shipyard, its economy and importance declined with the end of the Venetian Empire.
-It is, however, a popular and beautiful tourist destination today.
+It is, however, a popular and beautiful tourist destination today on Montenegro’s coast.

-A place you need not miss is Our Lady of the Rocks.
+A place you need not miss is Our Lady of the Rocks, one of Montenegro’s most iconic sights.
 The legend is the site was deemed sacred after someone found an icon of Madonna and Child in that location on the bay.
 A bunch of boats were then sunk to create an artificial island.
 I personally find sunken boats very creepy and eerie!
 But this church is magnificent and a short ferry ride away from Perast town.
 The interior has beautiful artwork and metal engravings.
 There’s also a smaller island that you can visit if you have your own boat.
 I believe it may be “off limits” but there were definitely people visiting when I was there.

 Though Perast may be small, it doesn’t lack any on charm.
 I definitely recommend having a visit if possible.